 The Ramu River basin in Madang Province parallels the larger Sepik River basin.
 During the rainy season, the two form a single flood plain.
 The population density is much lower on this smaller river and the villages farther apart.

 According to Kasprus, all Rao shields have basically the same design, symbolizing the mask of the Ndaro.
 Ndaro is the name of a powerful supernatural being who occupies a central place in Rao religion.
 Shields are usually pierced near the rim for attachment of a carrying strap.
-Rao shields are used as a defence weapon in combination with bow and arrows.
+Rao shields are used as a defense weapon in combination with bow and arrows.
 The Rao do not manufacture spears.
 Although they barter spears from the neighboring Breri, they do not seem to use them as fighting weapons but hold them "as trophies or showpieces."

 The first shield is unusual in that the basketry weaving is still intact on the lower part of the shield.
 The addition of the bas-relief figure is not common.
 The second shield is more typical, including the fact that it has lost its woven basketwork.